 7. Drink Japanese whiskey in a tiny bar

-Spend a night exploring the tiny stacked bars of Shibuya, some of which can only seat 4 people at a time!
+Spend a night exploring the tiny stacked bars of Golden Gai (Golden District), some of which can only seat 4 people at a time!
 Find the famous Piano Bar, where the room is so tiny it can only fit a piano and a few bar patrons at a time.

 8. Relax at an onsen